Get 30% OFF 1 Item when you join our mailing list.* CLICK HERE

 -Plastic Eggs

 Pour your washable tempera paint in paint pots, add white paint and mix to create a pastel spring shades!
-Then pour a small amount of water in the paint mixture and mix untill the paint it liquified.
+Then pour a small amount of water in the paint mixture and mix until the paint it liquified.
 Take your easter eggs and tape the bottom holes to ensure the paint stays in your eggs then pour your paint mixture in and seal the egg.

 Place a canvas on a paint tray and invite children to drip and splatter paint all over the canvas!